Enforcement Act of 1870

-The Enforcement Act of 1870 prohibited discrimination by state officials in voter registration on the basis of race, color, or previous condition of servitude.
-It established penalties for interfering with a person's right to vote and gave federal courts the power to enforce the act.
+The Enforcement Act of 1870 prohibits discrimination by state officials in voter registration on the basis of race, color, or previous condition of servitude.
+It establishes penalties for interfering with a person's right to vote and gave federal courts the power to enforce the act.

-The act also authorized the President to employ the use of the army to uphold the act and the use of federal marshals to bring charges against offenders for election fraud, the bribery or intimidation of voters, and conspiracies to prevent citizens from exercising their constitutional rights.
+The act also authorizes the President to use the army to uphold the act and use federal marshals to bring charges against offenders for election fraud, bribery or intimidation of voters, and conspiracies to prevent citizens from exercising their constitutional rights.

-The act banned the use of terror, force or bribery to prevent people from voting because of their race.
+The act bans the use of terror, force or bribery to prevent people from voting because of their race.
 Other laws banned the KKK entirely.
 Hundreds of KKK members were arrested and tried as common criminals and terrorists.
 The first Klan was more or less eradicated within a year of federal prosecution.

 Provisions

 This act consists of 23 sections, some of which have been more notable than others.

-Section 2 states that no person may be disenfranchised “on account of race, color, or previous condition of servitude".
-Any person or government official who violates this provision must be fined at least five hundred dollars, and at the discretion of the court, can be sentenced to jail for a period of one month up to one year.

-Section 3 states that the President of the United States had full rights to use the United States Armed Forces and state militias to put down any rebellions which took place as a result of these acts, or to disable any freedmen.

-Section 4 states that the habeas corpus would be suspended.
-A writ of habeas corpus is an important right granted to individuals of America.
-It is a judicial mandate which requires prisoners to be brought to court in order to determine whether the government has the right to continue to imprison them.
-The habeas corpus was suspended only twice, during the American Civil War and the Reconstruction era.

-Section 5 states that jurors in the United States courts must not be involved in any conspiracies, and are required to swear that they didn't have any allegiances to any groups which were aiming and dedicated to overthrow the government or act in deny and constitutional rights given to citizens.

-Section 6 states that if any two or more people work together to deliberately violate the act, or to intimidate any citizen with intents to prevent and restrict one's freedom, they will be charged with a maximum fine of $5,000, and a maximum prison sentence of ten years, at the discretion of the court.
-Also, they will be ineligible and prohibited from holding any office, place of honor, profit or trust which were created by the United States Constitution or the laws of the United States.
+Section 1 states that anyone who is qualified to vote in any election anywhere in the United States, including any "territorial subdivision", is eligible to vote in every election there, "without distinction of race, color, or previous condition of servitude".
+This section additionally overrides all law to the contrary.

+Sections 2, 3, 4, and 5 provide civil remedies for people who are disenfranchised in several different ways, and additionally makes such acts a misdemeanor: